Marie-Vi/bogutski-qa5-project/_DOCS/user/register.md

 * any digits (0 - 9);
 * the password length is 5-30 characters.

-6. **About**
+**About**
-* Should contain at least one character of any language.
+* a User will need to fill out information about their experience, skills or hobbies;
-* Number of characters in this field is unlimited.
+* should contain at least one character of any language;
-* User will need to fill out information about their experience, skills or hobbies.
+* number of characters in this field is unlimited.

-7. **My goals**
+**My goals**
-* User will fill out a short information about their expectations from this course, goals they want to achieve upon completion of the course, as well as their overall professional goals in the field of IT.
+* User will fill out a short information about their expectations from this course, goals they want to achieve upon completion of the course, as well as their overall professional goals in the field of IT;
-* User can use their preferred language.
+* User can use their preferred language;
-* The field should contain at least one any character of any language.
+* the field should contain at least one any character of any language;
-* Number of characters in this field is unlimited.
+* number of characters in this field is unlimited.

-8. **English level** (contains a dropdown menu)
+**English level** (contains a dropdown menu)
  This field is used to obtain information about the User's English proficiency level.
 The drop-down menu will offer the following nine options:
 * Zero